hwayne/learntla-v2/docs/beginner/temporal-logic.rst

 .. todo:: {SCREENSHOT} image of the change

-.. note:: this is evlaauted at hte beginnieng of hte temporal poperties, which is why it's ewird if you leave the square out.
+.. todo:: this is evlaauted at hte beginnieng of hte temporal poperties, which is why it's ewird if you leave the square out.

 ::